Walter Livsey: Early life

-Career
+Cricket career

+Early career

 Livsey's debut for Hampshire came on 30 June 1913 against Oxford University CC at the County Ground, Southampton.
 He scored 11* and 7*, taking two catches and making one stumping.
-He allowed only three byes in the University's first innings of 554.
+He allowed only three byes in the university's first innings of 554.
 Such tidy keeping prompted Hampshire to take Livsey on as their regular keeper.
 He played his first full season the following year, playing 28 matches in all.
 Batting at number ten in the order, Livsey was not out on many occasions, 20 of his 37 innings during this season alone and across his whole career he was not out on 137 occasions.
 He scored only 130 runs in the 1914 season, with a high score of 42* and an average of 7.64, however he took 39 catches and completed 23 stumpings.
 The most famous of these, of Surrey player Jack Hobbs, was made on 23 July 1914 during a 3-day match at Portsmouth.
 Hobbs, on three, was bowled a "sharply lifting ball" by Alec Kennedy which was passing wide of leg stump.
 Livsey was able to retrieve the ball and remove the bails before Hobbs could get back behind the crease.
 This dismissal, of such a prestigious player, caused "quite a sensation" according to the Wisden Cricketers' Almanack.

 Upon the outbreak of World War I at the end of the 1914 cricket season, Livsey joined the war effort.
 During his military career he played three cricket matches in India, across the winters of 1915–16, 1917–18 and 1918–19, scoring a total of 18 runs and taking two catches and completing three stumpings throughout.
 The third of these matches, in November 1918, was organised by Lord Willingdon to aid Indian Famine Relief, and was played between two teams dubbed "England" and "India", the former of which was captained by Willingdon himself.
 Livsey was not demobilised until 1919, and thus missed this season in England.
 He returned for the 1920 season, however, and enjoyed greater form with the bat: playing 26 matches and scoring 285 runs at 12.95.
 He also scored his maiden half-century with a season high score of 50*, and enjoyed success with the gloves also, taking 23 catches and completing 26 stumpings.
 This was to be surpassed in the 1921 season, however, with 48 catches and 32 stumpings from 29 matches.
 His form with the bat also improved, hitting 471 runs at 15.19, including two half-centuries and a high score of 70*.
 The latter score formed part of a 192 partnership with Horace Alexander William Bowell against Worcestershire on 10 August 1921.